 Raleigh – Durham: 30 minutes

-If you like to spend a lot of time outdoors when you travel, you’ll love Durham!
+If you like to spend a lot of time outdoors when you travel, then Durham is one of the best day trips from Raleigh that you can take!
 Get and up close view of lemurs at the Duke Lemur Center, take a hike Falls Lake State Recreation Area, or kayak down the Eno River.

 One of the coolest things to do in Durham with kids is the Museum Of Life And Science.
 You can walk among black bears, red wolves, and hundreds of tropical butterflies in their 84-acre center.